Skip to content

 [email protected]

-Dean works in the analysis, research and development of policy submissions and responses.
-He designs and coordinates research and analysis of best practice models and frameworks to support system improvement together with monitoring and analysis of mental health policy announcements and their impacts on the Tasmanian mental health sector.
+Dean develops policy submissions and responses.
+He designs and coordinates research and analysis of best practice models and frameworks to support system improvement together with monitoring and analysis of policy announcements and their impact on the Tasmanian mental health sector.
+Dean is also focused on the workforce challenges facing MHCT members.

 [email protected]